 - Rarely wake up feeling refreshed

-At this level, addressing the issue is worthwhile.
+Worth acting on.
 The disturbance is real, not imagined.

 T-score 70+ (severe disturbance)

-- Struggling significantly to fall asleep most nights
+- Struggling to fall asleep most nights

-- Having very poor quality sleep when you do sleep
+- Sleeping poorly when you do sleep

 - Waking unrefreshed consistently

-- Possibly spending considerable time worrying about sleep
+- Spending real time worrying about sleep

-- Experiencing clear impact on daily life
+- Seeing a clear effect on daily life

 The eight questions explained